Learning about insect anatomy

 Gears are 3D printed on Robox in a Year 10 James Dyson Foundation project.

-A Year 11 student demonstrates her GCSE James Dyson Foundation project aimed at aiding people who experience difficulty grasping objects.
+15-year-old students discuss their GCSE James Dyson Foundation projects aimed at aiding people who experience physical disabilities.

 Complexity made simple

 Robox can print in two materials at the same time, allowing more complex geometries to be printed with ease using dedicated support materials.

 8-year-old pupils in Blackfield Primary School use free Tinkercad software and Robox to create stationery organisers for a school project.